VenkateshShanbhag/iiot-hybrid-with-mongodb-confluent/IoT/AndroidApp/README.md

 We have utilised time series collection hosted on mongodb managed atlas cluster as a sink for confluent connector to store the stream data for stimulation of moving vehicles.
 The stream can be generated using python script in data_generator folder.

 ## Setup
-Prerequisites for building the run and build the apk.
+Prerequisites to build the apk.

     1. Android Studio.
     2. Mongodb Atlas cluster with mongodb version 5.0 or higher.